 To me, grief is an all-too-familiar, unbearable heartache that grips my entire soul and doesn’t let go.
 Why were these parents throwing around the term so loosely?

 As it turns out, many of them were actually told by their doctors that grieving is a natural and valid response to learning their child might be disabled.
-Even the most prominent “autism advocacy” group writes about the five stages of grief in their First 100 Day Kit.
+Even the most prominent “autism advocacy” organization writes about the five stages of grief in their First 100 Day Kit.

-Mourning over a disabled child, who is still very much alive, has become normalized and commonplace in our society.
-The process of grieving is encouraged, and dare I say, inserted in our minds from the first mention of a diagnosis.
+Mourning over a disabled child who is still very much alive has become normalized and commonplace in our society.
+The process of grieving is encouraged and dare I say, inserted in our minds from the first mention of a diagnosis.

 I don’t believe they are accurate words to use.